swilliams11/apigee-cloudfoundry-edgemicro/README.md

 # apigee-cloudfoundry-edgemicro

 The purpose of this repository is to:

 1. spin up a Microgateway instance with Bosh
 2. spin up a sample Spring Boot target service (hello world)
 3. restrict access to the target service via Microgateway (firewall rules)
 4. spin up an Nginx instance to sit in front of Micrograteway to terminate SSL and load balance multiple Microgateway instances

 A subsequent goal is to start both Microgateway and Spring Boot on the same VM.
+This task was completed with the [edgemicro-decorator](https://github.com/swilliams11/edgemicro-decorator).

 ## What is completed?
 Items 1, 2, 3 and 4 are complete.